 All prospective suppliers intending to do business with the Western Cape Government must submit applications for registration on the database and amendments to supplier profile within the format as prescribed or determined from time to time by the Provincial Treasury.

-Please make sure your BEE affidavit has the month and year on the space for financial year-end, e.g. March 2019.
+Please make sure your BEE affidavit has the date, month and year on the space for financial year-end, e.g. 28 February 2021.

 A supplier may only have one B-BBEE document as listed above, or a B-BBEE certificate obtained from a SANAS accredited agent or a CIPC affidavit.